openSUSE/iguana/README.md

 For Iguana to work correctly and enable correct boot after containers run is finished there are couple assumptions and expectations.
 Every container started by iguana is running in **privileged** mode with host networking.
 They will have `/iguana` volume bind mounted to provide sharing configuration and results between containers and host.

+### Expectations and provides

-Machine ID is provided in `/iguana/machine-id` file.
+- Machine ID is provided in `/iguana/machine-id` file.

-Iguana **expects** `/iguana/mountlist` file after last container is finished.
-This file is in format
+- Iguana **expects** `/iguana/mountlist` file after last container is finished.
+Each line contains device and mountpoint and Iguana will mount all mounts in order specified.

 ```
     device mountpoint
+    device2 mountpoint2
+    ...
 ```

-Where Iguana will mount these devices before dracut will try to do switch root.
+- Iguana reads `/iguana/kernelAction` file if exists and if it has value `kexec` then iguana will call `kexec -e` before finishing.

 ## Contributing